How do the Earth's spheres interact?

 The biosphere receives gases, heat, and sunlight (energy) from the atmosphere.
 It receives water from the hydrosphere and a living medium from the geosphere.

-Think of many ways in which each sphere interacts with the other and discuss it with your class.
+Think of the many ways in which each sphere interacts with the other and discuss it with your class.

 Sources of reading included: